JustAlittleWolf/modpackLoaderFabric/README.md

 - [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config)

 ## Usage
 This mod uses the JSON format to store which mods to download and keep up to date.
 On startup, it searches [Modrinth](https://modrinth.com/mods) and [CurseForge](https://www.curseforge.com/minecraft/mc-mods) to see if a new version of the mods are available.
 If that is the case, *ModpackLoderFabric* will download the new version and delete the old version of the mod.
-If you had a mod installed before using *ModpackLoderFabric*, it will rename that mod to  `modname.jar.old`
+If you had a mod installed before using *ModpackLoderFabric*, it will rename that mod to  `modname.jar.old`.
 By default, the mod checks for updates only once a day to reduce startup time.

 You can still add other mods manually, *ModpackLoaderFabric* will only automatically update your selected mods. **All mods downloaded by _ModpackLoaderFabric_ come with the suffix `modname_MPLF.jar`**